FAQ - Frequently Asked Questions

-Contact the Archive so we can discuss the details of archiving.
-Tell us more about your data and how you have informed research participants on the use of your data.
-Data cannot be transferred to FSD before entering in an agreement on personal data processing (Opens in a new tab) PDF for assessing the suitability of research data for archiving.
-The agreement is handled digitally and no signature is needed.
+Make a suggestion by filling in the following form: Suggest material to be archived .
+In the form you tell about your data and about the way you have informed research participants about the reuse of the data.
+Data cannot be transferred to FSD before making a deposit agreement PDF.
 In connection with the agreement, we will ask you further information about the data controller, types of personal data and categories of data subjects in the research data.
 More information in our guidelines for data depositors.

 - What material do I have to submit to FSD when I deposit data?

 In addition to the actual data, any supplementary material (e.g. a blank questionnaire, coding instructions, and information about publications related to the data) is useful.
 Moreover, we need information on data collection and information given to research participants about the use of the data.
-Before transferring the data we also need the information on the data controller, types of personal data and categories of data subjects in the research data.
+For deposit agreement we also need the information on the data controller, types of personal data and categories of data subjects in the research data.